Archive

 October 28, 2018 Leave a comment

 AAAAAAAAAAAAH!!!!!
 Cried out one lady when abruptly confronted by the Ninja’ Clad Warrior’ who turned out to be a dear acquaintance of hers.
 This night was attended by Pirates, Ninjas, Witches and even a Ghost or two.
 It was enough to scare this man out of his ‘Doggy’ costume.
 We had an Egyptian contingency of beautifully dressed maidens accompanied by Ramses, the great pharaoh.
-No problem, we had our own Roman senator, no actually, it was Caesar himself to keep them in check.
+No problem, we had our own Roman senator, not actually, it was Caesar himself to keep them in check.
 He was accompanied by his regally dressed wife, ‘The Queen’.
 ‘Little Red Riding Hood’ made an appearance as ‘Elvin Beauties’scampered about.
 A ‘Knight in Shining Armor’ fearlessly protected his own feline belle from the allures of the ‘Doggy Man’.

 A few ‘Gangsta’ figures including at least one ‘moll’ were present.
 They were all salivating at the presence of the ‘Monopoly Banker’ for some reason.
 Even a ‘Lady of the Night’ pranced about in a flirtatiously revealing outfit, “Ooh, la, la”.
 The peasant class were not without representation either ‘Juan Valdes’ along with one or two Colombian lovelies were there.
 Lest we forget, ‘The Nerd’ went about handing out pictures of himself.
 How he conquered the heart of that wonderfully dressed ‘Egyptian maiden’ is beyond anybody’s guess.